7shi/dante-la-el/Inferno/MT/compare-en.md

 and his nation will be between felt and felt.
 </td></tr>
 <tr><td>Bard-2</td><td align="right">105</td><td>
-And his nation will be between felt and felt.
+and his nation will be between felt and felt.
 </td></tr>
 <tr><td>DeepL</td><td align="right">105</td><td>
 And his nation shall be between felt and felt.